 PROTECTING YOUR CAREER

 Many job applications today require a background check.
 Some employers even require a background check at least two years.
 No one wants a criminal conviction to follow them for the rest of their careers.
 That’s why our Tampa criminal lawyer’s top priority in your criminal case is avoiding a conviction.

 A criminal conviction can impact people who are applying for a professional license, as well as those who are already licensed.

 APPLYING FOR A LICENSE

 A background check is part of nearly every application to get a professional license in Florida.
 If you are applying for a professional license, you know how important it is to protect your record.
 Certain types of criminal convictions can delay the approval of your application, or even block you from getting a license entirely.

 ALREADY HAVE A LICENSE

 Many licensing boards and agencies require you to disclose a criminal conviction even if you already have a license.
 A conviction can lead to a board investigation, a license suspension, or the board could even take your license away.
 We know how important it is to keep a clean license record.

 Every licensing board and agency in Florida treats criminal convictions differently.
-If you are hiring a lawyer to handle a criminal charge, that lawyer better understand the impact your case can have on your professional license.
+If you are hiring a criminal defense lawyer in Tampa to handle a criminal charge, that lawyer better understand the impact your case can have on your professional license.
 We know the rules and we’re here to defend your profession.